-In this course, students gain a foundation in the use of the Java programming language.
-This includes topics such as memory allocation and the manipulation of variables, objects and classes.
+In this course, students advance their utilization of Java programming language; including topics such as memory allocation and the manipulation of variables, objects and classes.
 Students will also examine the use of static and dynamic data structures, as well as basic sorting and conditional branching and looping in Java.